gdarko/ip-location-block/readme.txt

 11. **IP Location Plugin** - Multisite list on network

 == Changelog ==

+= 1.1.4 =
+**Improvement**: Codebase improvements
+**Improvement**: Drop the IP-API.com for now until we refactor the settings and make it possible to support apis that can be used with and without key.
+**Bug fix**: Fix array to string conversion when using the IPInfoDB provider **Improvement**: Refactor the search tab backend procedure

 = 1.1.3 =
 **Bug fix**: Re-write the download_zip procedure to improve the external ip database download